Paul

 Notable People Named Paul

-Paul Leroy Robeson was a multi-talented American bass-baritone concert artist, actor, football player, and activist known for his cultural achievements and political activism.
+Paul Robeson was an American bass baritone singer, actor, pro football player, and activist celebrated for his artistry and political activism.

-Paul Robin Krugman is an American economist and Nobel Prize winner known for his work in new trade theory and economic geography.
+Paul Krugman is an American New Keynesian economist and Nobel laureate, a Distinguished Professor at the CUNY Graduate Center and former New York Times columnist known for pioneering new trade theory and new economic geography.

 Susan Clarke